mattlean/lean-js-app-starter/docs/git-pre-commit-hooks.md

 As Husky has already been configured in the `.husky` directory and lint-staged has already been configured in the `.lintstagedrc` file, pre-commit hooks should be working for you now!

+Note that while setting up Husky is great for your development environment, it may cause issues for other environments where you wouldn't want pre-commit hooks like a CI server or some Docker environments.
+[You can refer to Husky's "How To" documentation on potential solutions.](https://typicode.github.io/husky/how-to.html#ci-server-and-docker)

 ## How do I bypass lint-staged's pre-commit hooks?

 Simply pass in the `--no-verify` flag with your commit.
 So for example, in the terminal your command might look similar to: